 Expungement / Sealing

-The expungement attorneys at The Davis Law Group, P.C. can evaluate your criminal record and determine if you are eligible for expungement or if you qualify for sealing.
-Our office regularly practices throughout Cook County, Lake County, and DuPage County.
+The Chicago expungement lawyers at The Davis Law Group, P.C. can evaluate your criminal record and determine if you are eligible for expungement or if you qualify for sealing.
+Our office primarily practices throughout Cook County, Lake County, and DuPage County.
 Our firm has helped hundreds of clients clean up their record and we have stayed up to date on the ongoing changes to the law.
 Having a knowledgeable attorney on your side can make a substantial difference and increase the odds of a successful outcome.